RenYang-home/NTIRE21_VEnh/README.md

 Info: https://data.vision.ee.ethz.ch/reyang/data_test_2.xlsx (resolution, frame-rate, etc.)

+### Compression configurations

+#### Tracks 1 and 2 (fixed QP)

+In Tracks 1 and 2, videos are compressed in the YUV domain by the Low-delay P mode HM 16.20 at QP 37.
+The raw YUV videos are losslessly compressed to mkv via ffmpeg x265 to reduce the file sizes.

+1. To reproduce the compression of data, please first convert mkv files to YUV domain.
+The ffmpeg x265 decoder is recommended, e.g., “ffmpeg -i 001.mkv -pix_fmt yuv420p 001.yuv”

+2. Download HM 16.20 at https://hevc.hhi.fraunhofer.de/svn/svn_HEVCSoftware/tags/HM-16.20 or https://data.vision.ee.ethz.ch/reyang/HM16.20.zip

+3. Compress yuv files by the command:

+“path_to_HM16.20/bin/TAppEncoderStatic

+-c path_to_HM16.20/cfg/encoder_lowdelay_P_main.cfg

+-c path_to_HM16.20/cfg/per-sequence/BasketballDrill.cfg

+-i xxx.yuv -q 37 -wdt  (width) -hgt (height) -f (frame_num) -fr (frame_rate)

+-b xxx.mkv“

+Note that “BasketballDrill.cfg” is a randomly selected file, and most of its information are replaced by the following configurations.
+Width, height, frame number and frame rate values are available in the info excel files, see “Data Access” above.

+4. The quality is evaluated in the RGB domain by PSNR.
+Please convert raw, compressed (and enhanced) videos to RGB domain for evaluation, e.g.,

+“ffmpeg -i path_to_raw/001.mkv ./raw_001/%3d.png”

+“ffmpeg -i path_to_compressed/001.mkv ./001/%3d.png”

+#### Track 3 (fixed bit-rate)

+In this track, videos are compressed in the YUV domain by x265 of ffmpeg 4.3.1 at 200kbps.
+The raw YUV videos are losslessly compressed to mkv via ffmpeg x265 to reduce the file sizes.

+1. To reproduce the compression of data, please first convert mkv files to YUV domain.
+The ffmpeg x265 decoder is recommended, e.g., “ffmpeg -i 001.mkv -pix_fmt yuv420p 001.yuv”

+2. Download ffmpeg 4.3.1 at https://johnvansickle.com/ffmpeg/releases/ffmpeg-release-amd64-static.tar.xz or https://data.vision.ee.ethz.ch/reyang/ffmpeg-release-amd64-static.tar.xz

+3. Compress yuv files at 200kbps via the two-pass rate control strategy, which ensures an accurate rate control:

+ffmpeg -pix_fmt yuv420p -s (width)x(height) -r (frame_rate) -i xxx.yuv -c:v libx265 -b:v 200k -x265-params pass=1:log-level=error -f null /dev/null

+ffmpeg -pix_fmt yuv420p -s (width)x(height) -r (frame_rate) -i xxx.yuv -c:v libx265 -b:v 200k -x265-params pass=2:log-level=error xxx.mkv

+Note that width, height, frame number and frame rate values are available in the info excel files, see “Data Access” above.

+4. The quality is evaluated in the RGB domain by PSNR.
+Please convert raw, compressed (and enhanced) videos to RGB domain for evaluation, e.g.,

+“ffmpeg -i path_to_raw/001.mkv ./raw_001/%3d.png”

+“ffmpeg -i path_to_compressed/001.mkv ./001/%3d.png”

 ## NTIRE 2021 Benchmark

 The methods and results of the NTIRE 2021 benchmark are discripted in the methods report: